 Data Charting Process

 A data charting table will be developed by the research team to determine information to be extracted from each article.
-This includes: research characteristics such as aims, patient characteristics, research design, methodology, data analysis, and results including efficacy and safety.
+This includes: research characteristics such as aims, patient characteristics, research design, methodology, data analysis, and results including efficacy and safety, and grading of quality of evidence.
 Reviewers will independently chart the data from each eligible study.
 The data charting process will be implemented by using a standardized form such as Excel or Google Forms.

 Data Synthesis